Incubate

 Who we’re looking for

-Incubate is a leadership programme for four UK-based disabled* emerging cultural leaders.
+Incubate is a leadership programme for four UK-based emerging disabled* cultural leaders.

-We’re looking for disabled people leading change or building organisations in the arts – people developing and communicating ideas and making an impact.
+We’re looking for disabled people leading change or building small organisations in the arts – people developing and communicating ideas and making an impact.
 The impact could be sector-wide or community-specific, as long as you’re adding to a shared ecosphere of disabled people and organisations.

-*By disabled, we mean “all people who face disableist [including audist or neurotypist] barriers”, or “people who identify themselves as disabled and/or are identified by others as disabled in society”.
-To find out more about what we mean by this, please look at our website.
+*When we talk about disabled people, we mean “people who face disableist [including audist] barriers”, or “people who identify themselves as deaf or disabled – or are identified by others as deaf or disabled in society”.
+To find out more about what we mean by this, please see our FAQs.

 What the programme involves

-Peer-faciliated sessions will all take place online, with captions, rest breaks, and BSL interpretation where required, and we aim to meet other access requirements across the programme as far as possible.
+Peer-faciliated sessions will all take place online with captions, rest breaks, and BSL interpretation where required, and we aim to meet other access requirements across the programme as far as possible.

-- Monday 1 September: 6pm – 8.30pm (online)
+- Monday 1 June

-- Monday 29 September: 6pm – 8.30pm (online)
+- Monday 29 June

 Payment